neighborland/cache_rocket/README.md

 = uncacheable_content
 ```

-In this example, you could remove the `_inner.html.haml` file altogether, like so:
+With the example above, you could also remove the `_inner.html.haml` file altogether, like so:

 ##### file.html.haml:
 ```haml